JuvGut/Heart-Seg-Lmk-Det/Documentation/nnunet-docker-guide.md

 2. `segmentation_model.zip`: Contains the pre-trained nnUNet model.
 3. `predictor-seg-script.sh`: The main script for running nnUNet predictions.
 4. `segmentation_in_docker.sh`: A wrapper script to run the Docker container with appropriate settings.

+## Prerequisites

+- Docker installed on your system
+- NVIDIA GPU with CUDA support
+- NVIDIA Container Toolkit installed
+- Input images in .NRRD or NIFTI format (.nii.gz)

+## Performance Notes

+Tested Configuration:
+- GPU Memory usage: ~1600MB on NVIDIA Quadro RTX 6000
+- Other resource requirements may vary based on your specific setup and data

 ## Step-by-Step Guide